OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/controllers.rst

 ===========

 Description
-    At this place, you can define, which controllers should be able to be called directly, e.g. from templates.
+    At this place, you can define which controllers should be able to be called directly, e.g. from templates.
     You can define a routing of ``controller keys`` to module classes.

 Type